Thomas Broadhead

-Thomas A. Broadhead was chief of police of the Los Angeles Police Department for three months in 1909.
-Broadhead joined the LAPD around 1887, and he had previously been a member of the vice squad.
+Thomas H. Broadhead (January 15, 1870 – January 24, 1954) was chief of police of the Los Angeles Police Department for three months in 1909.
+A native of Kansas, Broadhead joined the LAPD around 1887, and he had previously been a member of the vice squad.
 He had been appointed by mayor Arthur C. Harper, and when Harper resigned due to a scandal and was replaced by mayor George Alexander, Broadhead was dismissed as chief and replaced with Edward F. Dishman.
 Captain Broadhead was indicted on bribery charges a week later, and acquitted in September 1909.
 After leaving the department, Broadhead went to work as a special agent for the Southern Pacific Railroad until 1924.
+He died in Los Angeles County, California, in 1954.